Knowledge base

 Change the address of a WordPress site

-To change the address of the site created with WordPress Infomaniak to another domain name that is already in the same Organization:
+To change the address of the site created with Infomaniak WordPress to another domain name that is already in the same Organization:

 - Click here to access the management of your WordPress site on the Infomaniak Manager (need help?).

-- Click on Settings for the application:
+- Click on Settings of the application:

 - Click on Edit to the right of the WordPress:

-- Under Site URL, select the desired web address from the dropdown menu:
+- Under Site URL, select the desired web address from the drop-down menu:

 - Click on the Save button: